JasonL337/Venom2023-2024-Center-Stage/.github/CONTRIBUTING.md

 The following is a set of guidelines for contributing the FIRST FTC SDK.
 The FTC Technology Team welcomes suggestions for improvements to core software, ideas for new features, requests for built-in support of new sensors, and well written bug reports.

 ## How can I contribute?
-# This code was edited by hanut at 4:10

 ### Pull requests